 Using neem spray to avoid these critters will give you good results.
 Also beware of spider mites, especially if the weather is quite dry and hot.

 Once the fruits the desired size, you can easily harvest.
 Normally, capsicums can be harvested in about 60 to 90 days.
 It is always good to harvest them when they are green.
-If left as such, they will ripen and the colour may change to yellow, red or orange.
+If left as such, they will ripen and the color may change to yellow, red or orange.
 Nothing can beat the flavor of freshly harvested capsicums in your Chinese cuisine.
-Yumm!
+Yummy!

 Top 5 tips to growing capsicums: